IteraStb/kpc-server/README.md

 Note!
 If you add new users to the database, make sure you cleared browser cookies.
 Otherwise, this leads to fatal errors.
 Mongo regerates ids for all users after new one is added.
-These ids are used to generate cookies for user.
+These ids are used to generate cookies for each user in db.
-So, if cookies are not cleared, new user is will conflict with the existing browser cookie.
+So, if cookies are not cleared, new user id will conflict with the existing browser cookie.